Van Crashes in Utah, Killing 4

 By the time troopers arrived, passers-by had taken some of the survivors to Kane County Hospital.

-All 10 survivors were taken to the hospital, said spokeswoman Laurali Noteman.
-Three in critical condition were flown to trauma centers in Las Vegas and St. George, Utah.
+Five survivors were treated at the hospital and released, said spokeswoman Laurali Noteman.
+Five others were taken to trauma centers in Las Vegas and St. George, Utah.

 The Immigration and Naturalization Service was called to help with interpretation and determine their hometowns.